planttheidea/isit.js/README.md

 => true if browser render with WebKit

 isit.not.webkit();
-=> true if browser doesn't render with WebKit
+=> true if browser does not render with WebKit
 ```

 Time checks